-- Be at least 17 years of age. - Have earned a high school diploma or its equivalent, or completed an Associate level degree. - Have an interview with an Admissions Representative. - Meet with the Interview Team, if applying to a degree program. - Provide essay/questionnaire, if applying to a degree program. - Present valid government picture ID. - Pass the Wonderlic Scholastic Level Examination (SLE) Test. - Pass the Wonderlic Scholastic Level Examination (SLE) Test and Wonderlic Advanced Skills Test (WAST), if applying to a degree program.
+- Be at least 17 years of age. - Have earned a high school diploma or its equivalent1, or completed an Associate level degree. - Have an interview with an Admissions Representative. - Meet with the Interview Team, if applying to a degree program. - Provide essay/questionnaire, if applying to a degree program. - Present valid government picture ID. - Pass the Wonderlic Scholastic Level Examination (SLE) Test. - Pass the Wonderlic Scholastic Level Examination (SLE) Test and Wonderlic Advanced Skills Test (WAST), if applying to a degree program. - Be a resident of a state in which CBD College is permitted to deliver distance education (see State Authorization of Distance Education Outside of California section of the catalog); - Present an electronic copy of a valid government issued ID card to their Admissions Representative; and - Pass an online orientation course, inclusive of distance education readiness assessment, verifying hardware, software, and computer literacy requirements, confirming the ability to be successful in a virtual classroom environment.